-If your training for the Great Birmingham Run is well underway but you’re tired of the same old routes, we’re here to help.
-Whether you’re into urban flavour or prefer green spaces, we’ve got something to shake you out of your running rut: three levels of tried and tested Brummie runs.
+If your training for the AJ Bell Great Birmingham Run is well underway but you’re tired of the same old routes, we’re here to help.
+Whether you’re into urban flavour or prefer green spaces, we’ve teamed up with our on-the-ground running team, Run of a Kind to bring you three levels of tried and tested Brummie runs.

-Start with a trip to Millennium Point and prepare for some impressive urban views.
+Start with a trip to Millennium Point and prepare for some impressive urban views whilst within one of Birmingham City Centre’s greenest spaces.
 Head past ThinkTank, Millennium Point and head through Eastside Gardens.
 Make it as steady or as nippy as you like, and repeat as many of these 0.6 mile laps as you fancy – or go faster and build in some speed training.

-Go round the reservoir twice and you’ve banked three miles – woop!
+Go round “the ressie” twice and you’ve banked three miles – woop!
 Plus, it’s flat and traffic free, so there’s nothing to worry about apart from the three Ps: your pace, performance and playlist (or podcast).

-Sutton Park is Europe’s largest urban park and offers smooth terrain, stunning views and hardly any traffic.
+Sutton Park is Europe’s largest urban park and offers the choice between smooth terrain or trails, stunning views and hardly any traffic.
+You might even spot a wild pony!
 Discover loops, laps and, most importantly, cafés for an invigorating post-run coffee.

 The Lickey Hills